-November 2012- January 2013 Scistarter, in partnership with Instructables and Discover Magazine, invites the public to come up with solutions to the challenges faced by citizen scientists, researchers and project organizers.
-The goal of this "Citizen Science Contest" is to enhance the citizen science experience by coming up with solutions to some real annoyances: stop critters from eating sunflowers planted to observe pollinating bees; help remind volunteers to reset rain gauges and report measurements; or, dream up your a home-based research project that involves public participation to advance a field of scientific research.
+Scistarter, in partnership with Instructables and Discover Magazine, invites the public to come up with solutions to the challenges faced by citizen scientists, researchers and project organizers.
+The goal of the "Citizen Science Contest" is to enhance the citizen science experience by coming up with solutions to some real annoyances: stop critters from eating sunflowers planted to observe pollinating bees; or, dream up your a home-based research project that involves public participation to advance a field of scientific research.
 Participants have a chance to win a variety of prizes, including a Celestron Telescope and being ublished in an issue of Discover Magazine.
 Citizen Science project organizers are invited to post their own challenges on their SciStarter Project Page.

 In December 2012, the Public Library of Science (PLoS) launched a new blog, aptly titled, “Citizen Sci."
 Each week, contributors from the SciStarter team will blog about the projects, people, and perspectives fueling new frontiers for citizen science.

-SciStarter and Science Cheerleader are teaming up to mentor kids, including 100,000 youth Pop Warner Little Scholar cheerleaders, and get people from all walks of life involved in citizen science projects.
+SciStarter and Science Cheerleader are teaming up to mentor kids, including 100,000 youth Pop Warner Little Scholar cheerleaders, and get people from all walks of life involved in citizen science projects such as Project MERCCURI! .
 At Science Cheerleader outreach events, we select from over 500 curated science projects to match audience interests.
-The Science Cheerleaders also perform professionally choreographed, science-themed routines and cheers tied to science!.
-For example, the Science Cheerleaders have led science cheers to teach people about geology and seismic activities using a super sensitive sensor from the U.S. Geological Survey.
-Participants are then networked into a long-term citizen science project at the USGS.

 Changing Planet is a series of three, televised town hall meetings, hosted by Tom Brokaw and Anne Thompson of NBC News, that explores the impact of climate change on our planet.
 The series encourages open dialogue about climate change by gathering scientists, thought leaders, business people to brainstorm solutions and even get involved in real research through citizen science projects on SciStarter.
 Changing Planet was produced by Discover Magazine and NBC Learn in conjunction with the National Science Foundation, Planet Forward and SciStarter.